EoghanDelaney/pands-project/README.md

 #### Key learnings
  - __Ipython__ -
 I used ipython as a key learning tool.
 Ipthyon enabled data manipulation at an instant level.
 I found type function **type()** powerful.
-Whenever I encountered any issue/error I i applied the type function and then inturn googles the outcome I was looking for.
+Whenever I encountered any issue/error I applied the type function and then in turn Googled the outcome I was looking for.

  - __GitHub__ - Github and Markdown language was a key part of this project and this has given me a much stronger insight into how both work.
 I encountered a number of errors and was able to solve them.
-After completing this project I fell allot more comfortable using put Github and Markdown language.
+After completing this project I feel a lot more comfortable using Github and Markdown language.

  - __Pandas__ - Pandas is vital when exploring a new dataset.
 Pandas enables speedy analysis the dataset.

  - __Seaborn__ - Seaborn is an incredibly powerful data visualization tool.
 Seaborn provides all shapes and types of graphs can be generated using this library, over the scope of this project seaborn was invaluable for plotting all the data.
-Going forward seaborn is a must when analyzing data and trying to visualize and depict what it represents.
+Going forward Seaborn is a must when analyzing data and trying to visualize and depict what it represents.

  - __Ski-learn__ -

-It is clear that with one google search a wealth of knowledge relating to the Fishers Iris dataset can be found.
+It is clear that with one Google search a wealth of knowledge relating to the Fisher's Iris dataset can be found.
 The key acumen from this assignment is how to approach a dataset without any prior knowledge of it.
 Firstly you must understand what and how the dataset is made up.
 This in turn can help you extract what you want from it.
 Python can provide additional insights that an off the shelf spreadsheet software can not, at a much faster pace.